©

-©Hiking with friends in Parc du Massif du Sud|Paul Dusseault
+Abris-sous-Roche hiking trail in the Parc du Massif du Sud

-A must Massif du Sud Park
+A must Parc du Massif du Sud

 Less well known than its northern cousin, but just as epic: four peaks, two valleys, crystal-clear rivers, ancient forests… and a massif that climbs to 917 metres.
 Here, you can pick up the phone for real!